geneseframework/complexity/README.md

 ### 7.3 Add 'use complexity' values for other languages or libraries

-In genese-complexity, the `use complexity` is defined in Json files defining the `use complexity` values for methods which can increase significantly the difficulty to understand them.
+In @genese/complexity, the `use complexity` is defined in Json files defining the `use complexity` values for methods which can increase significantly the difficulty to understand them.
 This is an 'in progress' feature, which is only able for now to add `use complexity` for TypeScript methods.
 We need at first to complete the list of TypeScript methods which have a significant `use complexity`.
 In a second time, we need to do the same for other languages : any help will be appreciated.
 And last but not least, we need to add `use complexity` Json files for libraries which are widely used.